burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-You can disable using (any) function or class method by specifying `= delete`.
+You can disable any function or class method by specifying `= delete`.
 Example:

 ```cpp
 // g callable with any pointer type